 Macrolide exposure can co-select for other resistance genes which may be an even greater concern (thinking of MDR plasmids etc.).

 We agree that macrolide exposure can co-select for other resistance genes, including those carried on MDR plasmids.
 Indeed, this was the rationale for examining levels of tetracycline resistance genes.
-For example, tetM is found on the same mobile genetic element Tn916 as erm(B) in erythromycin-resistant viridans group streptococci (Clewell et al. 1995; Cerdá Zolezzi et al. 2004).
-As another example, tetO and mef were both identified on a Tn1207.1-like transposon in Streptococcus pyogenes clinical isolates (Brenciani et al. 2004, Roberts 2005).
+For example, tetM is found on the same mobile genetic element Tn916 as erm(B) in erythromycin-resistant viridans group streptococci (PMID: 7648031; PMID: 15328112).
+As another example, tetO and mef were both identified on a Tn1207.1-like transposon in Streptococcus pyogenes clinical isolates (PMID: 15563518, PMID:15837373).

 We include discussion of this important point in lines XXX.